mkazc/Neuro-Gesture-Controlled-Robot/README.md

 Download and unzip PyoConnect 1.0 folder.
 Then move files to folder with the code that will be used.
+> This final step is already done in this repo.

 #### Pynetworktables :
 ```